MsSam08/Structured-Query-Language-SQL-Projects/Library_System_Management/README.md

 ## SQL Concepts Covered

-- **CRUD Operations** — Insert, Select, Update, Delete across multiple tables
+- **CRUD Operations**: Insert, Select, Update, Delete across multiple tables
-- **Joins** — INNER, LEFT JOIN across up to four tables simultaneously
+- **Joins**: INNER, LEFT JOIN across up to four tables simultaneously
-- **Aggregation** — `COUNT`, `SUM` with `GROUP BY` and `HAVING`
+- **Aggregation**: `COUNT`, `SUM` with `GROUP BY` and `HAVING`
-- **CTAS** — Creating derived tables from query results for reporting
+- **CTAS**: Creating derived tables from query results for reporting
-- **Subqueries** — Filtering with nested SELECT statements
+- **Subqueries**: Filtering with nested SELECT statements
-- **Stored Procedures** — Reusable procedural logic with conditional branching
+- **Stored Procedures**: Reusable procedural logic with conditional branching
-- **Date Arithmetic** — Calculating overdue days and filtering by date intervals
+- **Date Arithmetic**: Calculating overdue days and filtering by date intervals

 ---

 ## What I Learned

-This project gave me hands-on experience with relational database design — understanding how foreign keys enforce data integrity across tables was a key takeaway.
+This project gave me hands-on experience with relational database design, understanding how foreign keys enforce data integrity across tables was a key takeaway.
 Writing the stored procedures for issuing and returning books was the most challenging part, as it required combining DML statements with conditional logic inside a single transaction.
 The overdue fine calculation using CTAS also reinforced how powerful it is to create persistent summary tables directly from query results.

 ---